wp-plugins/fossura-tag-miner/readme.txt

 *	Browse to and upload the plugin .zip file
 *	Activate the plugin

-A new menu ("Fossura Tag Miner") will appear in your Settings section.
+A new menu ("Tag Miner") will appear in your Settings section.

 == Frequently Asked Questions ==
 = So how do I get the tags? =
-Simply publish your post.
+Simply publish or save your post.
 The plugin will take care of the rest as part of the publication process.

 = What if I don't like the tags? =
 We really hope you like them, but if you don't, you can delete the auto-generated tags or manually add different ones.